yulonglim/tp/docs/UserGuide.md

 * `Unmark 2 3 4` marks the students at index 2, 3 and 4 as absent all at once.

 <div markdown="block" class="alert alert-info">:information_source: **Info**
-This command allows you to mark multiple indexes at once.
+This command allows you to unmark multiple indexes at once.
 Which can save you lots of time!
 The check box will turn red once the attendance of the student is unmarked!
 </div>